-Are you heading to Rome and really want to learn more about the Jewish Ghetto?
-You may be Jewish or someone who is interested in other cultures, regardless of the Jewish Ghetto is one of the most prized areas of Rome Today.
-Now, that wasn’t always the case.
-In this article, we’ll go over the main things you should see in the Jewish Ghetto and link to other articles explaining the history of Rome’s Jewish Ghetto.
+Heading to Rome and want to learn more about the Jewish Ghetto?
+Whether you’re Jewish or interested in other cultures, this is one of the most prized areas of Rome today.
+In this article, we’ll cover the top things to see in the Jewish Ghetto.

 9. Palazzo Mattei

 A hidden gem to most who visit the Ghetto, this was the historic palace of the noble Mattei family.
-When you are by the fountain of the turtle fountain (see above), you will see an archway.
+When you’re by the turtle fountain (see below), you will see an archway.
 Walk through that archway and you will enter a huge palace.
-While you cannot go inside the palace on the upper floors, you are allowed into the two courtyards.
-From these two courtyards alone, you will have an idea of how much splendor one family could have.
+While you cannot visit the palace’s upper floors, you are allowed into the two courtyards.
+From these two courtyards alone, you will have an idea of just how much splendor one family could have enjoyed.

-Historically the Mattei family lived in the area which today makes up the Jewish ghetto.
-When the walls were built around the ghetto, the Matteo family became the guardian of the gate.
-This allowed them to control who came in and went out of the Jewish Ghetto. .
-Therefore they charged a fee and made a fortune controlling this gate.
-This was especially true for Jews who needed to leave to bury their dead.
+Historically, the Mattei family lived in the area that today makes up the Jewish ghetto.
+When the walls were built around the ghetto, the Mattei family became the guardians of the gate.
+This allowed them to control who came in and out of the Jewish Ghetto.
+They charged a fee and made a fortune controlling this gate, especially from Jews who needed to leave to bury their dead.

 8. Isola Tiberina

 Isola Tiberina is the island in the middle of the Tiber river.
-There are bridges on both sides that connect essentially the jewish ghetto with Trastevere.
-Many people are not aware that the first jewish settlements in Rome during Ancient times were in Trastevere.
-Therefore in a short walk you can pretty much encompass the entire settlements of the Jewish civilization in Rome in a 5 minute walk!
+There are bridges on both sides that essentially connect the Jewish Ghetto with Trastevere.
+Many people are not aware that the first Jewish settlements in Rome during ancient times were in fact in Trastevere.
+So, you can pretty much cover the entire settlements of the Jewish civilization in Rome in a short 5-minute walk.

-When you visit the Isola Tiberina today, you will find there a hospital, a church, and a few restaurants.
-If you happen to be there in the summertime, the city converts the island into ad hoc bars and restaurants and also an alfresco movie theater.
+When you visit the Isola Tiberina today, you’ll find a hospital, a church, and a few restaurants.
+If you happen to be there in the summertime, the city converts the island into ad hoc bars and restaurants with an open-air movie theater.

-You will also find many people just walking on the island close to the water, contemplating life or grabbing some rays of sunshine during a break from work.
-It is truly an oasis of peace, away from the hectic craziness that is Rome.
+You will also find many people just walking on the island close to the water, contemplating life or getting some sun during a break from work.
+It is truly an oasis of peace, set away from the hectic craziness that is Rome.

 7. Teatro Marcello

 Many people mistake this structure for the Colosseum when they first visit Rome.
-It does look similar!
-But actually, they built this theater BEFORE the Colosseum.
-However, unlike the Colosseum, you can only visit the outside of this cool ancient theater.
+It does look similar.
+However, they built this theater before the Colosseum.
+Unlike the Colosseum though, you can only visit the outside of this cool ancient theater.

-Once being able to hold up to 20,000 spectators, the main entertainment was theater and dramatics.
-To this day, if you happen to be here in the summertime, you could attend a classical music concert outside.
+Once capable of holding up to 20,000 spectators, the main entertainment was theater and dramatics.
+To this day, if you happen to be here in the summertime, you may be able to attend a classical music concert outside.
 What better way to listen to music than by dreamily staring up at a 2,000-year-old monument as you listen to Beethoven?

 6. Largo Argentina

-This may not technically be in the vicinity of the Rome Jewish Ghetto, but it’s right next door!
-As you are walking around the city, you will all of sudden see a huge excavation area with 4 temples that date back to a time in Rome before Roman Emperors ( 1st-3rd century BC)
+This may not technically be in the vicinity of Rome’s Jewish Ghetto, but it’s right next door.
+As you’re walking around the city, you will come across a huge excavation area with four temples that date back to a time in Rome before Roman Emperors, from the first to third centuries B.C.

 Now a famous cat sanctuary in Rome, these ruins witnessed the death of Julius Caesar.
 Many think they murdered him in the Senate House, but the Ides of March took place among these temples.

-I will share with you one of my favorite stories about this fountain.
-As the story goes, a young nobleman of the Mattei family was meeting playing poker against his future father in law.
-His father in law wiped him clean of all his money and told him the marriage was off, since he wasn’t going to let his daughter marry someone without money.
+As one story tells it, a young nobleman of the Mattei family was playing poker against his future father-in-law who wiped him clean of all his money.
+The father-in-law then told him the marriage was off because he wouldn’t allow his daughter to marry anyone without money.

-Well the nobleman told his future father law that he will make another bet with him.
-That within a few hours he could have a fountain built below in the square.
-The older man thought that was impossible and agreed to give him back his money and marry his daughter if he could.
-Unbeknownst to the father, the fountain had already been assembled, just not put in place.
-Therefore they went to go eat dinner and when they came back the fountain was up!
+The nobleman told his future father-in-law that he would make another bet with him—that within a few hours he could have a fountain built below in the square.
+The older man thought that was impossible and agreed to give him back his money and allow him to marry his daughter if he could.
+Unbeknownst to the father, the fountain had already been assembled.
+It had just not yet been put in place.
+They went to eat dinner and by the time they came back the fountain was up.

-Today this piazza in general is a great place to people watch and grab a frozen yogurt from the Yogurteria.
+Today this piazza in general is a great place to people-watch and grab a frozen yoghurt from the Yogurteria.

 4. Via Del Portico D’Ottavia

-In more modern times, the church attached to the Portico was where Jewish Romans were forced to visit on Saturdays to listen to sermons held with the aim of converting their religious beliefs.
-Rumor has it that they would put beeswax in their ears so as not to have to listen to it.
+In more modern times, the church attached to the Portico was where Jewish Romans were forced to listen to sermons on Saturdays held with the aim of converting them from their religious beliefs.
+Rumor has it that they would put beeswax in their ears to avoid listening to the sermons.

 3. Try Pizza in the Ghetto